denoland/deno/docs/contributing/style_guide.md

 ```

 Maintain browser compatibility for such a module by either not using the global
 `Deno` namespace or feature-testing for it.
+Make sure any new dependencies are
+also browser compatible.